 The human body’s own healing capabilities are incredible -- that’s why we’ve harnessed that ability to create autologous cell therapies in the first place.
 But some wounds are more difficult to heal on their own than others, and those wounds need extra support in order to close effectively and for the long term.
 Other medical conditions like diabetes, peripheral neuropathy, chronic infection or circulatory problems can contribute to non-healing wounds.

 Greyledge can enable your physician to offer state-of-the-art Regenerative Medicine treatment options that help accelerate healing, providing support in treatment for diabetic ulcers and sores.
-Made using technology at the forefront of biologics treatment, our and preparations are tailored to your individual needs, and they offer alternative treatment for wounds that need assistance during the healing process.
+Made using technology at the forefront of biologics treatment, our PRP and BMC preparations are tailored to your individual needs, and they offer alternative treatment for wounds that need assistance during the healing process.

 Whatever your needs are as a patient, we’ll enable your wound care team to give you the quality treatment you deserve.
 Ready to find relief?
 Talk to your doctor about Greyledge today, or find a Greyledge-affiliated physician near you.